xytis/GURPS/Campaigns/Ravnica/07_3_najwa.md

 --"Yes, mr. Spasov, please do.",- you answered with elegance rivaling the vampire's.

---"It came to my knowledge that a certain pontif had lost a certain individual from annual debt collection.",- the vampire licked his lips,- "It would be no mystery in an ordinary case, but for some reason book of depts with any records about said individual has gone missing.
-If the pontif's report to be trusted, two Orzhov enforcers delivered a shackled individual and left him in the deathrow.
+--"It came to my knowledge that a certain pontiff had lost a certain individual from annual debt collection.",- the vampire licked his lips,- "It would be no mystery in an ordinary case, but for some reason book of debts with any records about said individual has gone missing.
+If the pontiff's report to be trusted, two Orzhov enforcers delivered a shackled individual and left him in the death row.
 Later that day a Boros Loxodon showed up and took the individual away by force.
 The two enforcers that brought the said individual have gone missing too."

 Vampire's eyes were, as always, looking deep into your soul.

---"I want you to find how did a book of depts dissapeared from Orzhov church.
+--"I want you to find how did a book of debts disappeared from Orzhov church.
 If possible return the book to us, if not give us the name who can be held responsible for this.
 We will handle the rest."